How it works

 As a third option, you can pay all of your student contribution upfront to Deakin and not use a HECS-HELP loan.
 You can change your decision at any time before the census date.

 If you use HECS-HELP, the government will pay the loan amount directly to Deakin on your behalf and a HECS-HELP debt is recorded for you with the ATO.
-You'll then be issued with an online Commonwealth Assistance Notice (eCAN) each study period detailing any amount owed to the ATO.
+You'll then be issued with an electronic Commonwealth Assistance Notice (eCAN) each study period detailing any amount owed to the ATO.

 HECS-HELP applies for the duration of your course.
 If you temporarily suspend your studies your HECS-HELP status will remain in place.
 If you transfer to another course you'll need to complete a new HECS-HELP form.

 To apply for HECS-HELP, complete a Commonwealth Assistance Form (eCAF) on StudentConnect when you enrol.

 On the form, you'll need to elect to pay your fees upfront or to defer.
 If you elect to defer your fees your student contributions will be reported through the Department of Education and Training to the ATO so you can start paying your loan back when your income reaches the threshold set by the government.